itmanzzz/react-native-firebase-firestore/README.md

 ### Getting Started
-We're doing to practice with Firestore, how can we use and how can we intergrate in our application.
+We're practicing with Firestore, how can we use and how can we intergrate in our application.
 So at first, you can download my repository or follow `rnfirebase.ios` to create the base project, they're intergrating firebase into react-native very well.
 Let's enjoy! ^ ^!

 #### 1) Clone & Install Dependencies